 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Leave the capsules in their blister pack until you are ready to use the medicine.
-Open only one blister at a time when you are ready to remove a capsule and put it into the HandiHaler® device.
-Once you have opened a blister, use the capsule right away.
+Open only 1 blister pack at a time when you are ready to remove a capsule and put it into the HandiHaler® device.
+Use the capsule right away once you have opened a blister pack.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine container and any leftover medicine.
 You will also need to throw away old medicine after the expiration date has passed.

 - Keep all medicine away from children and never share your medicine with anyone.